Bhaag Saale

-Bhaag Saale is an upcoming Indian Telugu-language crime comedy film directed by Praneeth Sai.
+Bhaag Saale is a 2023 Indian Telugu-language crime comedy film directed by Praneeth Bramandapally.
 It is produced by Vedaansh Creative Works, in association with Big Ben Cinemas and Cine Valley Movies.
-It stars Sri Simha, Neha Solanki, Rajeev Kanakala, Nandini Rai, and Harsha Chemudu.
+It stars Sri Simha Koduri, Neha Solanki, Rajeev Kanakala, Nandini Rai, and Harsha Chemudu.

-The title and first look of the film were released on 7th October 2021.
+The title and first look of the film were released on 7 October 2021.
 The film has music composed by Kaala Bhairava.
+It was released theatrically on 7 July 2023.

 Premise

-The film revolves around the story of lead role going to any extent inorder to be successful in life.
+The film revolves around the a young man who will go to any extent in order to be successful in life.